MercersKitchen/Networking-Practicum/README.md

 # Calendar of Practicum Opportunities

-Note: weekly practicum depends on work available and other details communicated by Computer for School's Supervisors
+Note: weekly practicum depends on work available and other details communicated by Alberta Computers For Schools' Supervisors

 Tentative Dates
 - March 4 - 8, 2019: "Being a Campus EPSB Ambassador, ready for work"